MLB's proposal of 72-game season likely to be rejected

-Friday’s 72-game proposal by Major League Baseball presented a few attractive elements to the Players Association, including a potential $310 million bump in salary over the previous offer earlier this week, according to multiple sources.
+Friday’s 72-game proposal by Major League Baseball presented a few attractive elements to the Players Association, including a $310-million bump in salary over the previous offer earlier this week, according to multiple sources.

-It just omitted the main thing the players believe they deserve, the one part they refuse to be flexible about, the driving force behind their entire negotiating stance.
+But once again, it omitted the main thing the players really want above all else, the one part they refuse to be flexible about, the driving force behind their entire negotiating stance.
 And that’s 100 percent prorated salaries -- full pay for each game played.

-This latest proposal, at best, offers 83 percent -- contingent on the completion of the World Series, along with an additional $50 million playoff pool factored in.
-Anything short of that, and the players receive only 70 percent, multiple sources said.
+This latest proposal, at best, offers 83% -- contingent on the completion of the World Series, along with an additional $50 million playoff pool factored in.
+Anything short of that, and the players receive only 70%, multiple sources said.

 “The owners’ whole strategy from the beginnings has been this,” the Reds’ Trevor Bauer tweeted Friday, “play as few regular season games as possible to limit player cost as much as possible.
 Play as many postseason games as possible to drive revenue as high as possible.
 They’re more than happy to play only 50 games ...”